 You are unlikely to find fresh, young leaves in the shop; you have to grow them yourself.
 The health benefits of kale is a subject everyone should be familiar with.

-Broad beans, also known as favas, are almost unique in having a phytonutrient called L-dopa.
-It is found in the seeds, but in even greater amounts in the pod and also in the young shoots.
+Broad beans, also known as favas, are almost unique in having a phytonutrient called levodopa.
+It is found in the seeds, in even greater amounts in the pod and also in the young shoots.
 It is able to cross the blood-brain barrier and ameliorate the most serious neurodegenerative diseases.

 Understanding the question are favas only shell beans will give you a better understanding; don't discard the young pods.

-In the recipe above we give you the option of using the beans only, or the whole young pod; or a mixture.
+In the recipe above we give you the option of using the beans only, or the whole young pod; or a mixture of the two.